-9.9 Cost Share or Match - Changes in the Amount or Source
+9.9 Cost Share - Changes in the Amount or Source

-The recipient must request prior, written approval to change the amount or source of the approved cost share or match or to change the amount of approved cost sharing or match provided by a project partner or by a subrecipient.
+The recipient must request prior, written approval to change the amount or source of the approved cost share or to change the amount of approved cost sharing provided by a project partner or by a subrecipient.
 The request must include:

 - 1. A justification for the change; - 2.
-Cash Commitment per year (if applicable) and Total Cash Match - 3.
-In-kind Contribution per year (if applicable) and Total In-kind Match.
+Cash Commitment per year (if applicable) and Total Cash Cost Share; - 3.
+In-kind Contribution per year (if applicable) and Total In-kind Cost Share.
 Break down items into categories as applicable: - a.
-Salaries (employee name, title, duties, pay rate/hr., amount matched per year) - b.
-Items/Activities (fair market value per unit, how value determined (provide documentation), and amount matched per year) - 4.
-A description of how the required match will be met including the source of the match, the amount of the match to be provided, and the composition of the match.
-The recipient must use the same format for presenting the match verification that was used in the approved application; and - 5.
-A description of the change that includes a comparison between the latest budget and the proposed budget as well as an updated budget narrative of the affected cost categories to demonstrate that the overall required match will be met.
+Salaries (employee name, title, duties, pay rate/hr., amount per year) - b.
+Items/Activities (fair market value per unit, how value determined (provide documentation), and amount per year) - 4.
+A description of how the required cost share will be met including the source, the amount to be provided, and the composition.
+The recipient must use the same format for presenting the cost share verification that was used in the approved application; and

+5. A description of the change that includes a comparison between the latest budget and the proposed budget as well as an updated budget narrative of the affected cost categories to demonstrate that the overall required cost share will be met.
 The recipient must use the same form/format for presenting the budget information that was used in the approved application.

-The recipient may use the Suggested Match Verification Template Letter as a starting point for developing its change request.
+The recipient may use the Suggested Cost Share Verification Template Letter as a starting point for developing its change request.
 Please add any additional information requested above to the letter.